-Doors will open daily at 7:50.
-East hall parent doors will remain open until 8:15.
+Southeast hall doors will remain open from 7:50-8:15 and are for RISE families.
+West hallway doors will remain open from 8:00-8:15 and are for our FCPK families.
 If you arrive after 8:15, you will have to enter the building through the front lobby doors.
-If a family member/parent arrives early for drop off, they are asked to wait outside the doors until they are opened by a UAH ELC staff member.
+If a family member arrives early for drop off, they are asked to wait outside the doors until they are opened by a UAH ELC staff member.

 Please remember to supervise children at all times in the halls, parking areas, and grounds of the UAH ELC.
-Children MUST be accompanied by a parent and are prohibited from entering the building alone at all times.
+Children MUST be accompanied by a parent/guardian and are prohibited from entering the building alone at all times.
 For safety's sake, all children (including siblings and guests) must walk in the halls and be supervised at all times.